Calendula: benefits, dosage, contraindications

 Acne ✪✪✪✪✪

-Calendula, combined with licorice root, has shown a modest reduction in inflammatory acne lesions in patients with mild to moderate acne related to mask-wearing.
-However, there was no significant difference compared to placebo.
+Calendula, combined with licorice root, has shown a modest reduction in inflammatory acne lesions in patients with mild to moderate acne related to mask wearing.
+However, there was no significant difference compared with placebo.

 Posologie